OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 The Chaco Z/1 Classic is a close counterpart to the Chaco Z/Cloud, sharing many similarities in design and performance.

-The primary difference lies in the footbed design, with the Z/Cloud featuring a softer and more cushioned LUVSEAT footbed compared to the Z/1 Classic.
+The primary difference lies in the footbed design, with the Z/Cloud featuring a softer footbed and more cushioned compared to the Chaco Classic.

 This makes the Z/Cloud more comfortable for extended wear, especially on longer hikes.
-However, if you are looking for better stability, Z/1 Classic is your choice.
+However, if you are looking for better stability, the Chaco Classic is your choice.

 Both Chaco sandals offer good durability, making them reliable options for outdoor activities, but the z/1 Classic sandals retail at a smaller price.